conduktor/conduktor-docs/docs/gateway/configuration/kafka-authentication.md

 For example, `bootstrap.servers` is set by the `KAFKA_BOOTSTRAP_SERVERS` environment variable.

-For when your Kafka cluster requires authentication, we refer to the user-name you need to provide as the Gateway service account.

 - [Connecting Gateway to Kafka](#connecting-gateway-to-kafka)
 - [Supported Protocols](#supported-protocols)
   - [PLAINTEXT](#plaintext)